robertsoniv/ordercloud-react/README.md

 #### **allowAnonymous**: `boolean`
 True will enable anonymous authentication (when the API client is properly configured).
 False will remain unauthenticated until the `login()` method is called by your application.

+#### **xpSchemas**: `OpenAPIV3.SchemaObject`
+An **optional** [Open API specification](https://swagger.io/specification/) object containing one or more xp schema definitions for OrderCloud resources.
+Xp schemas will be used to generate resource property definitions in the `useColumns` hook as well as form fields in the `useOcForm` hook.
+In the absence of a provided resource schema, xp data types will be inferred by default for individual items when using the `useOcForm` hook.

 #### **defaultErrorHandler** `(error:OrderCloudError) => void`
 An **optional** callback function for globally handling OrderCloud errors in your application.
 Useful for wiring up toast-like feedback.